wasabikev/AI-UI/README.md

 # AI ∞ UI Technical Documentation

+AI ∞ UI is no longer under active feature development in this public repository.

+**Why forked?**

+Ongoing development - including new features, security enhancements, and industry-specific integrations continues in private forks maintained by AsgardSystems.AI.
+This transition supports our commercial roadmap, compliance requirements, and protection of proprietary workflows for public accounting and professional services.
+This repository remains available as a reference implementation.
+The last major public effort was a full backend refactor to a modular, API-first architecture.
+Note: The frontend is functional but somewhat outdated and in need of modernization.

 ## Overview

 **AI ∞ UI** is a modular, API-first platform for orchestrating advanced AI workflows.